-To perform this job successfully, an individual must have a working knowledge of how to perform each essential duty satisfactorily.
-Additionally, the individual must be proficient on PC and basic MS Office programs.
-This individual must be able to multi-task, have the ability to organize, be detailed-oriented.
-This individual must also create and maintain a customer-focused atmosphere within the administrative functions.
+To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.